-Orientation to the Thesis Writing Process
+Orientation to the MA Research and Writing Process

-Relationship between Student and Thesis Director
+Relationship between Student and Director

-Once a topic and advisor have been approved, each student writing a thesis must enroll in a 1 credit-hour pass/fail Master’s thesis seminar.
-For seminarians seeking the MAT or MAB, the seminar is taken in the fifth semester of classes (the autumn of their third theology year); for seminarians seeking the MACS, the seminar is taken in the autumn of their second year of pre-theology; for lay students, the seminar is taken after they have completed approximately 15 hours of coursework or judge themselves ready to begin thesis research and writing.
+MAT and MAB student must enroll in a two-credit pass/fail master’s thesis seminar, MA 696.
+For seminarians seeking the MAT or MAB, the seminar is taken in the fifth semester of classes (the autumn of their third theology year); for lay students, the seminar is taken after they have completed approximately 15 hours of coursework or judge themselves ready to begin thesis research and writing.
 (The thesis seminar is not required of MACS students.)

 This seminar is primarily methodological.
 It treats of the nature of a master’s thesis and the manner of presenting the written work.
 Over the course of the semester, the student will be required to:

-For students seeking the MAT or MAB, a complete draft of the thesis should be submitted to the thesis advisor and second reader by October 15 of the academic year in which the student hopes to graduate (for seminarians, during the students’ seventh semester, or autumn of their fourth theology year).
+As a general rule, for students seeking the MAT or MAB, a complete draft of the thesis should be ready for final review by the mid-term of the autumn semester of the academic year in which the student hopes to graduate (for seminarians, during the students’ seventh semester, or autumn of their fourth theology year).